What is life coaching?

 Life coaching is a transformative and reflective process that helps you learn more about yourself, gain confidence in your abilities and decisions, and achieve your goals faster.
 This article explores the essence of life coaching, the unique role of coaches, and what to expect from the coaching process.

-A Brief Definition of Life Coaching
+A Definition of Life Coaching

 The Role of Life Coaches